DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-07-13-improving-the-email-sent-to-candidates-about-new-interviews.md

 {% from "email/macro.njk" import appEmail %}

-The email sent to candidates when an interview is set up does not currently include the course name or code.
+The email sent to candidates when an interview is set up did not include the course name or code.

 We wanted to add these to the email and also reflect [changes we made to the email sent when an interview is updated](/manage-teacher-training-applications/emailing-candidates-about-upcoming-interviews-when-their-course-is-changed/).